Obesity And Diabetes Are No Longer Listed By The SSA As Disabilities

-A number of years ago, before the baby boomers started aging, the SSA decided to eliminate “obesity” as a disability.
-In order for a disease or impairment to be a disability, according to the SSA, it has to be “on the list” or one of SSA’s “listed impairments.”
+A number of years ago, before the baby boomers started aging, the SSA decided to eliminate “obesity” and “diabetes” as disabilities.
+In order for a disease or impairment to be a disability, according to the SSA, it has to be “on the list” of SSA’s “listed impairments.”
 In the past, for example, if you were morbidly obese and had a severe knee impairment, you could be found disabled under the obesity listing.
-Since obesity is no longer on the list, the SSA will consider your morbid obesity and how it affects you, but it can no longer be found to be a disability in and of itself.
+Since obesity is no longer on the list, the SSA will consider your morbid obesity and how it affects you.
+But, obesity can no longer be found to be a disability in and of itself.

 To be fair, in 2014, the SSA published Social Security Ruling 14-2p, which gave guidance to SSA employees and judges on how to evaluate diabetes in children and adults.
 The Ruling discusses the two types of diabetes, Type 1 (typically found in children) and Type 2 (adult-onset – which is often coupled with obesity and/or brought on by genetics).
 Now, in order to be found disabled due to diabetes, the disease must be evaluated under other body systems that can be impaired by the disease.
 For example, if a person has undergone an amputation due to diabetes, the SSA will look to listing 1.00, instead of the listing for diabetes.
 The SSR lists the following body systems that can be affected by diabetes and points the adjudicator to other listings for an evaluation as follows: